mechmotum/mechmotum.github.io/content/pages/guide-mc-lab-meetings.rst

 - ask audience for questions, otherwise shoot first
 - thank the speaker again
 - announce social activity
+- store any links from the Zoom's chat for inclusion in the upcoming email

 2. Prepare agenda for the next meeting
 ---------------------------------